spatialcurrent/go-reader-writer/README.md

 For the CLI, see the examples in the [CLI.md](docs/CLI.md) document.

-For GO, see the examples in the [grw](https://godoc.org/github.com/spatialcurrent/go-reader-writer/pkg/grw) package documentation.
+For Go, see the examples in the [grw](https://godoc.org/github.com/spatialcurrent/go-reader-writer/pkg/grw) package documentation.

 ## Building